shawnmckinney/py-fortress/README-CLI-AUTH.md

 This section requires another utility, [README-CLI.md](./README-CLI.md), to insert the RBAC policy that will be tested in the section following.

-From the Python3 runtime, enter the following commands:
+From the Python3 runtime terminal, enter the following commands, from the test folder:

 1. **user add** - chorowitz